+(1) Health-Insurance Premiums or Membership Costs.
+The MassHealth agency allows a deduction for current health-insurance premiums, deductibles, copayments, or membership costs when payments are made directly to an insurer or a managed-care organization.

+(2) Incurred Expenses.

+(a) After the applicant is approved for MassHealth, tThe MassHealth agency willmay allow deductions for the applicant's or member's necessary medical and remedial-care expenses.
+These expenses must not be payable by a third party, accounted for under any provision of 130 CMR 520.004, or allocated to meet a deductible in accordance with 130 CMR 520.027 through 520.035.
+These expenses must be for medical or remedial-care services recognized under state law but not covered by MassHealth or disallowed under federal or state Medicaid law and regulations.
+130 CMR 450.204: Medical Necessity provides additional guidance concerning medical necessity.

+(b) These expenses must be within reasonable limits as established by the MassHealth agency.
+The MassHealth agency considers expenses to be within reasonable limits provided they are

+(i)1. not incurred before the first day of the third month prior to the date of application as described in 130 CMR 516.002: Reactivating the Application; 2. not incurred as a result of a transfer of resources for less than fair-market value or during a penalty period;

+\covered by the MassHealth per diem rate paid to the long-term-care facility; and (ii)3. certified by a treating physician or other medical provider as being medically necessary:; and

+4. not covered by the MassHealth per diem rate paid to the long-term care facility or MassHealth provider after the date of eligibility.

+(c) Deductions may be limited to the MassHealth payment rate for such services or the incurred expense.

+(d) In order to be considered by the MassHealth agency, expenses during the three month retroactive period and/or while an application is pending must be submitted by the applicant during the eligibility review process.
+If the necessary medical and remedial care expenses are not submitted while the application is pending, the applicant or member may appeal the approval notice or must submit the bills and supporting documents to MassHealth within 30 days of the approval notice.

+(e) Any medically necessary services and remedial care expenses incurred once the member is receiving MassHealth must be submitted by the member along with the supporting documents within 30 days of the date the expense was incurred in order to be considered by the MassHealth agency.

-- (1) Health-Insurance Premiums or Membership Costs.
-The MassHealth agency allows a deduction for current health-insurance premiums or membership costs when payments are made directly to an insurer or a managed-care organization. - (2) Incurred Expenses. - (a) After the applicant is approved for MassHealth, the MassHealth agency will allow deductions for the applicant's necessary medical and remedial-care expenses.
-These expenses must not be payable by a third party.
-These expenses must be for medical or remedial-care services recognized under state law but not covered by MassHealth. - (b) These expenses must be within reasonable limits as established by the MassHealth agency.
-The MassHealth agency considers expenses to be within reasonable limits provided they are - (i) not covered by the MassHealth per diem rate paid to the long-term-care facility; and - (ii) certified by a treating physician or other medical provider as being medically necessary. - (3) Guardianship Fees and Related Expenses.
-The MassHealth agency allows deductions from a member's income for guardianship fees and related expenses when a guardian is essential to enable an incompetent applicant or member to gain access to or consent to medical treatment, as provided below. - (a) Expenses Related to the Appointment of a Guardian. - (i) The MassHealth agency allows a deduction for fees and expenses related to the appointment of a guardian if the guardian's appointment is made for the purpose of - a. assisting an incompetent applicant to gain access to medical treatment through MassHealth; or - b. consenting to medical treatment on behalf of a MassHealth member.
+(3) Guardianship Fees and Related Expenses.
+The MassHealth agency allows deductions from a member's income for guardianship fees and related expenses when a guardian is essential to enable an incompetent applicant or member to gain access to or consent to medical treatment, as provided below.

+- (a) Expenses Related to the Appointment of a Guardian. - (i)1.
+The MassHealth agency allows a deduction for fees and expenses related to the appointment of a guardian if the guardian's appointment is made for the purpose of - a. assisting an incompetent applicant to gain access to medical treatment through MassHealth; or - b. consenting to medical treatment on behalf of a MassHealth member.